peopleware/openapi/resource/search-index.md

 - `href`: The canonical URI of the resource.
 This is used for authorization with RAAs when a search is initiated from a client.

+- `dependencies`: array of canonical URIs of the resources the represented resource depends on; used to find collections of associated dependent represented resources from a resource that is a dependency

-- `dependendencies`: array of canonical URIs of the resources the represented resource depends on; when the search index document for the referenced resources is updated, the search index document for the represented resource needs to be updated too
+- `referenced`: array of canonical URIs of the resources this search index document depends on; when the search index document for the referenced resources is updated, the search index document for the represented resource needs to be updated too